Introduction

 Can I use leftover paint from indoor projects for my deck?

-No—use only exterior-grade paint or stain specifically designed for outdoor use to ensure durability and weather resistance.
+Only use exterior-grade paint or stain made for outdoor use to ensure it lasts and can withstand the weather.